Scully87/Frontman-Chitter/readme.md

 <p>"Your chitter application has been talked about in the internet and people
 are raving.
-One of the biggest complaints though is that it doesn’t “feel right”.
-Our team of social media analysts (SMASS) have found out that the best course of action to make the next killer social media application (NEKSMEA) is to work heavily on the front end and create and api for 3rd parties to connect to our system.
+One of the biggest complaints though is that it doesn’t 'feel right'.
+Our team of social media analysts (SMASS) have found out that the best course of action to make the next killer social media application (NEKSMEA) is to work heavily on the front end and create and api for 3rd parties to connect to our system."</p>

 <h4>Your task is split into various sub features:</h4>

-<li>Skin the application (mainly css and html) so that it finally looks
+<ul><li>Skin the application (mainly css and html) so that it finally looks
 decent ( there is a small competitor of ours, twitter, their ui is quite decent, RECREATE IT!. )</li>